eamccarron/pf2e-companion/tools/docker/README.md

 Automations, scripts and resources to build and run docker containers

-- test-db (mongodb): The database used for e2e tests and component tests.
+- db (mongodb): The database used for local development and e2e tests